troopashells/M.I.M.P/README.md

 6.Move game fies to /home/RetroPie/roms/wine/games
 This can be done many ways .SSH, midnight commander to name a few.

-7.Make Game Launch Script.
-Two options for making game script.
-I prefer .sh for overall mugen controller config.

-Option 1.

-Create a file /home/pi/RetroPie/roms/wine/yourgame.conf containing the following:

-DIRECTORY=/home/pi/RetroPie/roms/wine/games/yourgame/

-PROGRAM=/home/pi/RetroPie/roms/wine/games/yourgame/gamelaunch.EXE

-OPTIONS=

-Option 2.
+7. Make Gnae Launch script

-Use the shell script method.
-Create a file called:
+Use the shell script method. in terminal type

-/home/pi/RetroPie/roms/wine/yourgame.sh
+sudo nano /home/pi/RetroPie/roms/wine/mugennamehere.sh

+replace mugennamehere with your mugens name .

 containing the following: